About

 I hold a Master’s degree in Social Work from Western New Mexico University and am a Licensed Clinical Social Worker in the state of Oregon.
 I completed Death Doula training through the International End of Life Doula Association (INELDA) and am a member of the National End-of-Life Doula Alliance (NEDA) and the Association for Death Education and Counseling.
 I am a Reiki Level 1 practitioner and the End-of-Life Specialist for Subtle Winds Psilocybin Wellness Program.
 LGBTQA+ allied.

-In 2018, I founded the End-of-Life Counseling program at White Bird Clinic in Eugene, OR, in response to oppressive systemic structures that hinder equitable access to end-of-life care.
-I've also been a Crisis Worker for CAHOOTS (Crisis Assistance Helping Out on the Streets) since 2018.
+In 2018, I founded the End-of-Life Counseling program at White Bird Clinic in Eugene, Oregon, in response to oppressive systemic structures that hinder equitable access to end-of-life care.
+I also worked as a Crisis Worker for CAHOOTS (Crisis Assistance Helping Out on the Streets) from 2018 - 2022.